Get Vaccinated, Save Lives

 All Wisconsinites age 6 months and older are now eligible to receive a COVID-19 vaccine per WI-DHS guidance.

-Updated COVID-19 boosters recently became available.
-The boosters have been authorized by the Food and Drug Administration and recommended by the Centers for Disease Control and Prevention, and they are the first Omicron-specific vaccines to be made available in the United States.
-They target the original strain of COVID-19, as well as the BA.4 and BA.5 Omicron subvariants.
+Updated COVID-19 boosters are now available.
+The boosters have been authorized by the Food and Drug Administration and recommended by the Centers for Disease Control and Prevention.
+They are the first Omicron-specific vaccines to be made available in the United States.
+They target the original strain of COVID-19 as well as the BA.4 and BA.5 Omicron subvariants.
 The highly contagious BA.5 Omicron subvariant is the dominant strain of COVID-19, making up about 90% of cases nationally.

 ThedaCare offers direct COVID-19 vaccine scheduling for all eligible individuals through our free MyThedaCare app.
 ThedaCare will continue vaccinating eligible populations, following Wisconsin DHS eligibility guidelines.
 For more information, visit the Wisconsin DHS vaccine database.